It is the panic or fear of women towards men and the anxiety of having a close relationship (of any kind) with them.

-- If you have a history of family phobias or anxiety (this may be the result of inherited or learned behavior).
+- If you have a history of family phobias or anxiety (this may result from inherited or learned behavior).

-- The living of a negative past experience with men.
+- The living of a negative experience with men.

-- Hearing comments about a negative experience with men from a friend, family member, or even a stranger.
+- I hear comments about a negative experience with men from a friend, family member, or even a stranger.

-Androphobia is characterized by irrationality and a multiple exaggeration of the feeling of danger, the fear of being in those places where there is a large concentration of men: stadiums, bars.
+Androphobia is characterized by irrationality and multiple exaggerations of the feeling of danger, the fear of being in places with a large concentration of men: stadiums, bars.

-- An intense fear, anxiety or panic when seeing or thinking of men.
+- There is intense fear, anxiety, or panic when seeing or thinking of men.

-- You are aware that your fear of men is irrational or exaggerated, but you feel you cannot control it.
+- You know that your fear of men is irrational or exaggerated, but you feel you cannot control it.